arthurmassanes/flappy/README.md

 # flappy
 Flappy bird in JS using Raylib

-Featured on the official [repo examples](https://github.com/RobLoach/node-raylib#examples)
+Featured on the official [raylib examples](https://github.com/RobLoach/node-raylib#examples) and on node weekly [issue 373](https://nodeweekly.com/issues/373)

 ## Requirements:
 `cmake`